Xenon257R/blue-archive-rainmeter/README.md

 ## Installation and Setting Up
 As this is not your typical modular skin and instead a fully fleshed-out suite, it will require a little bit of patience to set up.
-1. First, download the latest version of the suite here: [put link here]
+1. First, download the latest version of the suite in the [Releases page here](https://github.com/Xenon257R/blue-archive-rainmeter/releases)
-2. Install the skin by double clicking the .rmskin file
+2. Install the skin by double clicking the `.rmskin` file
-3. At this point, you can either refer to one of two webpages to complete your setup:
+3. At this point, you can refer to one of two (or both!) webpages to complete your setup:
-   - The Beginner's Guide on *Steam Guides*, serving as a tutorial to those who may be unfamiliar or inexperienced with *Rainmeter*
+   - The [Beginner's Guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2864554818) on *Steam Guides*, serving as a tutorial to those who may be unfamiliar or inexperienced with *Rainmeter*
+     - Will go partially in-depth about the optional *Wallpaper Engine* component as well
-   - The GitHub Wiki, serving as a manual that goes in-depth for individual skins
+   - The [GitHub Wiki](https://github.com/Xenon257R/blue-archive-rainmeter/wiki), serving as a manual that goes in-depth for individual skins
 4. And you're done!

 ## Customization
 This suite comes with built-in UIs to simplify the process of personalizing the *Rainmeter* setup beyond the loaded default.
 This includes visual settings, database settings, global scaling, and more!
 Refer to the documentation on either of the webpages mentioned above to see how each skin can be customized, or you can poke around buttons and context menus and find out from your own curiosity.